JatinSharma496/AI_Predictive_Models_for_Credit_Underwriting/README.md

+Here's the corrected and polished version of your README for the "AI Predictive Models for Credit Underwriting" project:

+---

 # AI Predictive Models for Credit Underwriting

 This project leverages machine learning to automate loan eligibility assessments based on applicant details, financial history, and loan attributes.
 It includes feature importance analysis, model training, and both a Flask API and a Streamlit web application for real-time predictions.